skrenata/testing-github/useful-commands-update.md

 Switches to a different branch.

 ## git merge [branchName]
 Merges branchName with the branch you're currently in.
 For example, if you're in master you'll bring the changes from branchName into master.
-I've tried this but, even though the branches were successfully merged and I deleted the test branch, on GitHub it still shows as two different branches...
+I've tried this locally but, even though the branches were successfully merged and I deleted the test branch, on GitHub it still shows as two different branches even after adding / commiting stuff...
 An alternative might be to do this via the GitHub web interface (there are buttons for comparing and merging stuff, which may be easier to deal with); and then later pull the repository again to overwrite the local different branches.